• Skip to primary navigation

 Instructions

-• Add the garlic, parsley, olive oil and lemon juice to the food processor and pulse until roughly chopped.
+• Add the garlic, parsley, Bliss oil and lemon juice to the food processor and pulse until roughly chopped.

-• Reserve a spoonful of the garlic mixture to be used as garnish.
+• If desired, reserve a spoonful of this garlic mixture to be used as garnish.

-• Add the remaining ingredients to the food processor and blend for several minutes until smooth.
+• Add the remaining ingredients to the food processor and blend on high for several minutes until everything is completely smooth.

 • Enjoy this hummus with fresh veggies or your choice of crackers.